-Analyses on acoustic indices
+Analysis of acoustic indices

-Before measuring the stability of acoustic indices through time, we detrended the normalised acoustic index time series using a centred moving average with a three-day window size in the forecast R package (version 8.14; Hyndman & Khandakar, 2008).
+Before measuring the stability of acoustic indices through time, we detrended the normalised acoustic index time series using a centred moving average with a three-day window size in the R package forecast (version 8.14; Hyndman & Khandakar, 2008).
 We chose a three-day moving average because increasing the temporal window size of the moving average function to five or seven days produced qualitatively similar results at the expense of time series length and dampened soundscape dynamics (Figure S3).
 We then measured four components of stability at each site for normalised and detrended acoustic time series: temporal stability, resistance, recovery time, and spatial variability (Table S2).
 Temporal stability was calculated as 1 minus the coefficient of variation (that is, the standard deviation divided by the mean) calculated across the 30-day pre-typhoon period, and separately across the 30-day post-typhoon period.
 Resistance was the maximum absolute change between the mean pre-typhoon baseline state and the maximum point of deviation from that state within 48 hours of the second typhoon passing (Hillebrand et al., 2018).
 Recovery time was 1 minus the time (in hours) between the point of maximum deviation from baseline (from which resistance was measured) and the point at which values returned to the pre-typhoon baseline (mean ± 95% confidence interval) and stayed within them for 24 hours (White et al., 2020), though results were generally robust to alternative window sizes (Figure S4).